stevencorrea-chicago/pdsnd_github/README.md

 washington.csv

 ### Credits
-Credit goes to Motivate (https://www.motivateco.com/) for providing the datai and Udacity for being such an awesome online education tool.
+Credit goes to Motivate (https://www.motivateco.com/) for providing the data and Udacity for being such an awesome online education tool.